 Orange cream angel food cake is a light, flavorful cake and perfect for a spring or summer dessert.
 With its refreshing citrus and vanilla flavors, this cake is reminiscent of a Creamsicle!

 Have you ever had a Creamsicle ice cream bar?
 Here it is in cake form!
 This Orange Cream Angel Food Cake was my dad’s favorite cake.
 Every year, mom would make it for his birthday, and after my parents got divorced, I’d make it for him.
 I hadn’t made it in years, but memories of how delicious it is have been filling my head with orange flavored dreams!
 A cloud of angel food cake, with layers of orange whipped cream, topped with orange buttercream.

-If you love orange, you’ll really love this cake!
+If you love orange, you’ll really love this orange cream angel food cake!
 I thought it would be the perfect dessert for an Easter meal, so when my mom visited this past weekend, she agreed to make it.
 The recipe comes from her 1957 Ford Treasury of Favorite Recipes from Famous Eating Places Cookbook.

 - 1 cup cake flour